Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 docker build -t unleash ./unleash && docker run -d --name unleash --network agardner-net -e DATABASE_URL=postgres://postgres:mysecretpassword@postgres:5432/unleash unleash
 ```

-Navigate to `http://127.0.0.1/unleash` to validate that Unleash is running.

 # Build and Run the App
 This app has a feature flag coded into it called `EnableStaticContent`.